-43 Flight Range & Endurance
+45 Flight Range & Endurance

 Introduction

 There are flight profiles and missions where there is a requirement for an aircraft to fly as far as possible (i.e., for the maximum flight range) or to stay in the air for as long as possible (i.e., for maximum flight endurance).
-The critical issue in both cases is the amount (i.e., allowable volume or weight) of fuel that can be carried on board the aircraft relative to how quickly the fuel is consumed, i.e., the fuel being burned per unit of time.
+The critical issue in both cases is the amount of fuel (i.e., allowable tankage volume or allowable weight) that can be carried on board the aircraft relative to how quickly the fuel is consumed, i.e., the fuel being burned per unit of time.
 For example, transporting passengers and cargo across the Atlantic Ocean requires an airliner to have sufficient non-stop range (over 3,000 nautical miles); in this case, flight range is more important than endurance.
 Good flight range at a high airspeed (to minimize total transportation time) is also essential.

 However, other types of missions, especially those that the military might use, may require that the aircraft be flown in such a way as to maximize its total time in the air, i.e., its endurance.
 An example could be a surveillance mission that requires a significant loiter time at a given geographic location.
 There are also possible missions where a military aircraft needs to be flown in such a way as to maximize both its range and endurance during different phases of the same flight, a maritime search and rescue mission being just one.
 The P3-K2 Orion, for example, has an endurance of more than 15 hours, with two of its engines shut down to conserve fuel.